cmsc240-f23/cmsc240-f23.github.io/labs/lab3.md

 ## Exercise 1

 Open `ProgramOne.cpp` in an editor and inspect the source code.
-This program has a `changeValue` method which uses **pass-by-value** parameters.
+This program has a `changeValue` function which uses **pass-by-value** parameters.

 **Now compile and run the program.**